LAStools/LAStools/bin/lasthin_README.txt

   The grid spacing default is 1 unit and it can be changed, for example to 5 units, with '-step 5'.

-  Please license from martin.isenburg@rapidlasso.com to use lasthin commercially.
+  Please license from info@rapidlasso.de to use lasthin commercially.

   For updates check the website or join the LAStools mailing list.